fwa-wup/kommonitor-kubernetes/README.md

 serveral configuration parameters for the Web Client.

 6. Before you open the KomMonitor Web Client the first time, you have to provide the config files from the previous step to the Client Config server.
+For this purpose you have two options:

+    a) Copy the files to the container inside your pod into the directory `/code/configStorage` via [kubectl cp](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_cp/).

-Simply add it to the server by performing a HTTP POST request to all three
+    b) Add the files to the server by performing a HTTP POST request to all three endpoints:
-endpoints:
     * https://your.kommonitor.url/client-config/config/client-app-config
     * https://your.kommonitor.url/client-config/config/client-keycloak-config
     * https://your.kommonitor.url/client-config/config/client-controls-config